johnmdusel/BernoulliBall/README.md

 └── project_summary.md
 ```

-### 5. Dockerize Backend and Frontend
+## Dockerized Backend and Frontend
-- Write Dockerfiles for both, and a `docker-compose.yml` to orchestrate them.

 To build the backend/frontend containers
 ```shell
 docker compose up --build
 ```

 Going forward, just use `docker compose up` to run.

-### 6. Document Everything
-- Update README with API contract, setup, and usage instructions.
+To remove containers and the internal Docker network, run `docker compose down`.